Shahroz192/Langchain-chat-with-anywebsite/README.md

 - Extract information from a given website URL
 - Split the information into chunks for efficient processing
 - Generate embeddings for the chunks using Hugging Face Embeddings
-- Answer user queries using a RetrievalQA chain with Hugging Face's Mistral-7B-v0.1 language model
+- Answer user queries using a RetrievalQA chain with the OLLAMA language model

 ## Requirements